Can I Wear Contacts With Vitreous Detachment

 Although soft contacts do not directly affect vitreous detachment, they can help improve vision in cases where vitreous detachment has already occurred.
 By correcting any underlying refractive errors with soft contacts, patients may experience improved visual acuity and reduced symptoms associated with vitreous detachment.
 Additionally, soft contacts may reduce discomfort associated with wearing rigid contact lenses after a vitreous detachment has occurred.

-See also What To Wear In Hawaii
+See also What To Wear To A Drag Show

 Cleaning and Caring for Contacts When You Have Vitreous Detachment